shuchC18/shuchC18/README.md

-- 👋 Hi, I’m @shuchC18 — an aspiring Quantitative Analyst with a strong foundation in machine learning, Python programming, and data analysis.
-With a Masters' in Physics followed by PG Diploma in English journalism, I have keen interest in world economics and finance.
-I enjoy building predictive models, analyzing financial data, and applying statistical techniques to uncover actionable insights.

-👀 I’m interested in quantitative finance, financial modeling, and algorithmic trading
+I'm a data science enthusiast with a foundation in physics and professional experience as a technical writer, specializing in topics like machine learning, data engineering, and analytics.
+Over the past year, I’ve built a strong understanding of core data concepts while translating them into clear, engaging content for diverse audiences.

+Now, I’m transitioning into hands-on roles in data science with a growing focus on finance and quantitative research.
+I enjoy working with Python, SQL, and Power BI to uncover actionable insights and support smarter decision-making through data storytelling.

+🔍 Interests
+Financial analytics, risk analysis, and portfolio optimization

+Quantitative modeling and machine learning in finance

+🛠 Currently Exploring
-🌱 Currently learning portfolio optimization, risk analysis, and financial econometrics
+Factor models, time series forecasting, and financial econometrics

-📊 Working on projects involving stock market prediction, factor models, and ML in finance

-💬 Open to collaborating on quant research and finance-related data science projects

 📫 Reach out to me on LinkedIn